emccandlesssmu/Beer_Brewery_Assessment/Beer_Brewery_Assessment.md

 Beers, Inc. has contracted with JKEM Market Research to assess the U.S. landscape of breweries and craft beer content.
 Specifically, Beers, Inc. has asked JKEM to provide the answers to a few specific questions.

 - How many breweries are present in each state?
-- Analyze median alcohol content and bitterness by state
+- Analyze median alcohol content (ABV) and bitterness (IBU) by state
 - Which state has the maximum alcoholic beer?
 - Which state has the most bitter beer?
 - Is there a relationship between alcohol content and bitterness?